CrewAI runtime authorization

 When a manager delegates, the worker's tool calls still go through Veto with the worker's role context.
 No privilege escalation through delegation chains.

-Route sensitive tool calls to human approval queues per role.
+Route review-required tool calls to human approval queues per role.
 Writers need content lead approval for external emails.
 Managers need CFO approval for large payments.

-Every tool call logged with agent role, tool name, arguments, decision, and timestamp.
-See which agent in which crew attempted what, and what was authorized.
+Governed tool calls can log agent role, tool name, arguments, decision, and timestamp.
+See which agent in which crew attempted what, and what was allowed.

 Frequently asked questions